chiaragerosa/chiaragerosa.github.io/_pages/about.md

 Hi, I'm Chiara.
 I'm a policy advisor working on security and online harms.

-Prior to that, I did some research on AI and international security and worked on improving collaborations between science and policy actors to contribute to the development of evidence-based policies.
+Prior to that, I did some research at the intersection of AI and international security and worked on improving collaborations between science and policy actors to contribute to the development of evidence-based policies.

-Aside from policy, I'm interested in evolutionary psychology and like to think about and discuss social dynamics and human relationships.
+Aside from policy / emtech, I'm interested in evolutionary psychology and like to think about and discuss social dynamics and human relationships.

-I also enjoy cooking, swimming, muay thai, writing, dancing and exploring with my friends.
+I also enjoy cooking, swimming, muay thai, writing, raving and exploring with my friends.
 I've recently also picked up pole dancing and mixing music.

 I grew up in Dubai, Bali and Hong Kong before doing a BSc in Political Science and International Relations at Università Cattolica in Milan and an MSc in Security Studies at University College London.

-This website is a mix of professional and personal, to give you a flavour of who I am and what I'm interested in.
+This website is a mix of professional and personal, to give you a full(er) picture of who I am.